NomicFoundation/hardhat/docs/tutorial/8-frontend/README.md

 );
 ```

-Second, if the provider has been unlocked, `ethers` is initialized.
 With that instance of ethers, we get the first Signer, which will be associated to the wallet.
 Any transaction sent to the Token contract will go through this account.
 If the transaction has a gas cost associated, then the wallet will prompt the user to sign it.

 ### Transactions
 Transactions must be defined as `async` functions.
-In a production environment (such as Main Net), transactions might take several seconds to get mined, sometimes minutes or hours.
+In a production environment (such as Main Net), transactions might take several seconds to get mined, sometimes minutes or even hours.
 In the context of Buidler EVM, transactions go through almost immediately, so we don't need to worry about this.
-Just remember to let your users know that something is happening under the hood.
+Just remember to let your users know that something is happening on the background.

 Some transactions are gas-free, just like the function below: